pulumi/docs/pulumi-hugo/themes/default/content/challenge/holiday-shopping.md

 ![An architecture diagram showing an AWS application load balancer, Fargate service, and MongoDB Atlas database](/images/challenge/architecture_mern.png)

 After completing this challenge and if you feel so inclined to thank The Pulumipus, please write a blog post or post a quick video about it.
-Tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com), and we will send you some special swag.
+Tag us on social media or email us at [da@pulumi.com](mailto:da@pulumi.com), and we will help spread the word about your experience.

 ### Prerequisites